Nyobolt EV: electric Lotus demonstrates sub five-minute charging time

 Is this a realistic proposition?

 The Nyobolt EV may just be a show car at present but the firm isn’t just some upstart making bold claims.
-Nyobolt received £50m of funding in 2022 to build a battery manufacturing plant in the UK and says it can start producing its new batteries from 2024.
+Nyobolt received £50m of funding in 2022 to build a battery manufacturing plant in the UK and says low volume production could start in 2024 – ‘ramping up to 1000 packs in 2025.’

 2023 Nyobolt EV - side profile

-“Our partnership with CALLUM shows how adoption of system-level technology innovations can transform the future of electric vehicles and increase accessibility of EVs, including to the 40% of UK households who can’t charge their vehicle at home overnight.”
+‘Our partnership with CALLUM shows how adoption of system-level technology innovations can transform the future of electric vehicles and increase accessibility of EVs, including to the 40 per cent of UK households who can’t charge their vehicle at home overnight.’

 Comments